 Since the input cable will be carrying very low level audio, it is important that a well-shielded cable is used.
-There should be no additional connectors, patch jacks, switches, etc. between the microphone and the VT-12 input.
-This can be achieved with a dedicated line from an XLR connector in the studio to each VT-12 in the control room.
-Although long input cable runs have little effect on the performance of the VT-12, it is preferable to keep the input line as short as possible.
-One successful method is to place the VT-12 in the studio with only a short cable to the microphone.
-Line level from the VT-12 output is then fed back to the control room.
-Avoid locating the VT-12 where it will be subjected to high sound levels or excessive vibration (such as on a drum riser).
+There should be no additional connectors, patch jacks, switches, etc. between the microphone and the VT-2 input.
+This can be achieved with a dedicated line from an XLR connector in the studio to each VT-2 in the control room.
+Although long input cable runs have little effect on the performance of the VT-2, it is preferable to keep the input line as short as possible.

 Figure 2.
-VT-12 front panel controls and indicators
+VT-2 front panel controls and indicators